kotenjan/opencv-python/README.md

 ## Overview

-The `preparation.ipynb` notebook is a comprehensive guide designed to help users set up and utilize OpenCV for various computer vision tasks.
-This notebook covers the following key areas:
+The `preparation.ipynb` notebook is utilizing OpenCV for various computer vision tasks.
+The notebook covers the following key areas:

 1. **Environment Setup**: Instructions for setting up the necessary Python environment and installing OpenCV.
 2. **Loading and Displaying Images**: Techniques for loading images from disk and displaying them using OpenCV and matplotlib.